ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ## Benchmarks

 Code Capsules, DigitalOcean, and Heroku aim to make the process of taking and deploying code to a production environment as simple as possible.
-The rest of this article contains information on how to deploy our "Hello, world!" web application on each platform.
-Below I've included information my personal experience with how easy to use each platform was.
+Before getting to how to deploy our "Hello, world!" application on each platform, we will look at:

+- How quickly I was able to deploy our web application to production for each platform
+- How complicated each platforms user interface is
+- How easy the platforms were to use overall

 To test how simple these platforms make this process, I performed the platform-specific instructions found in the coming sections twice.
 Each attempt I recorded how long it took me to get from GitHub to production.
 Below are the results in minutes and seconds.